 Students do not have to be enrolled full-time to receive Pell Grant.
 Pell funds are awarded based on enrollment status.
 Students taking 12 or more credit hours are considered full-time and receive 100% of their term award; 9-11 credit hours is considered ¾ time and receive 75% of the term award; 6-8 credit hours is considered ½ time and receives 50%; and 5 or fewer credit hours is less than ½ time, and received 25% of the term award.

 Pell Grant funds are awarded with the assumption that the student will attend and complete the entire term.
 If a student totally withdraws from school, federal regulations require that his/her Pell award for the withdrawal term be recalculated to determine the portion of the Pell award the student is entitled to.
 If the student has received Pell Grant funds in excess of this new award amount, he/she may owe a balance back to SWGTC.
 If the student has received a financial aid refund for the term or had charges in the bookstore against his/her financial aid awards, he/she will be notified of any amount to be repaid.
 Any student who owes a balance due to a financial aid over award will be ineligible for further financial aid assistance until he/she has repaid these funds.

 Federal Supplemental Educational Opportunity Grant

 The Supplemental Educational Opportunity Grant (SEOG) is a federal grant designed to assist those students who receive the Federal Pell Grant and who demonstrate exceptional financial need.
 Students do not need to request or apply for this grant separately.
 Limited funds are available each year.
-Funds are awarded according to financial need and on a first-come, first-served basis.
-Eligible students must be enrolled in at least 9 credit hours to receive SEOG payment.
+Funds are awarded according to financial need.
+Eligible students must be enrolled in at least 6 credit hours to receive SEOG payment.

 Federal Work Study Program